rolling-scopes-school/tasks/react/modules/graphiql.md

 - Header should be visible.
 - Method selector.
 Selected method should be reflected in the application url (e.g. http://restclient.com/GET), for more details check the next section.
 - Endpoint (url) input.
 - Request body editor / JSON viewer.
 It will be used in the response section in read-only mode.
 Please, mind that request body editor should support at least JSON and the plain text.
-Support of the XML syntax is not manadatory.
+Support of the XML syntax is not mandatory.
 - Variables editor section.
 - Headers editor section.
 - Response section.
 Should be read only.